GoogleChrome/web.dev/src/site/content/en/blog/reporting-api/index.md

 - To recognize reports requests sent by the browser to your endpoint, check for `POST` requests with a `Content-Type` of `application/reports+json`.

-Our boilerplate report collector linked above does both these things.
+Our boilerplate report collector linked above does both of these things.

 ## How-to: Debug your reporting setup